zoziha/auto-diff/README.md

 ### Build with [Fortran-lang/fpm](https://github.com/fortran-lang/fpm)

-Fortran Package Manager (fpm) is a package manager and build system for Fortran. <br>
+Fortran Package Manager (fpm) is a package manager and build system for Fortran.
 You can build `Auto-Diff` using the provided `fpm.toml`:

 ```sh